Saturday Series 6 at Norfolk Park

 For those who would like to do a second run you will need to complete another entry slip with the same details as before.
 You are welcome to fill this out in advance and bring it with you when you download (with the £1 entry fee for the second course) and we can give you a map to save queuing again.

 A nice warm registration area, lovely loos, a fab cafe and a great children's playground!
-The SYO juniors will also be selling second hand books and running / orienteering kit to raise funds for their trip to the World Schools Orienteering Champs in April 2019.
+The SYO juniors will also be selling running / orienteering kit to raise funds for junior competitions.

 If you complete a course and there is still time you are welcome to try another.